 Major’s career goals inspired her to start Beaver Broadcast.
 “I’ve always wanted to be a news anchor, and I think that making news come to our school in broadcast form is really important because people don’t really read much anymore,” she said.

 To bring this idea to life, Major will be working with her Leadership classmates.
 She plans to film during Leadership class in MD27, a specialized newsroom with a green screen and news cameras.

-However, she hasn’t accomplished all of this herself.
+But she hasn’t accomplished all of this herself.
 Casi Yost, a digital media teacher at Beaverton, has been a proud supporter and companion on Major’s road to success.
-They have worked alongside Principal Anne Erwin who discussed Major’s Beaver Broadcast with prominent district figures such as Maureen Wheeler.
-Wheeler has an assistant who worked at KGW for fifteen years as a news producer who may be able to assist the new program significantly.
+They worked alongside Principal Dr. Anne Erwin, who discussed Major’s Beaver Broadcast with prominent district figures such as Maureen Wheeler.
+Wheeler’s assistant, who worked at KGW for fifteen years as a news producer, may be able to assist the new program significantly.

 Beaver Broadcast should be up and running by mid-November.
 For now, Major and her colleagues are still getting organized.

 “I’m just looking forward to having people watch it,” said Major.
 “And having them be aware of what’s going on even if they don’t have access to social media.”